 However, you may qualify for a penalty-free withdrawal if you use it to cover certain hardship expenses or undergo certain situations.
 The earnings portions of these distributions would still face income taxes at your rate.
 But you would avoid the 10% early withdrawal penalty.
 We describe a few below:

-Medical Expenses: You can take a penalty-free early withdrawal to cover unreimbursed medical expenses that exceed more than 10% of your adjusted gross income (AGI).
-The rate is 7.5% if you or your spouse was born before Jan.
+- Medical Expenses: You can take a penalty-free early withdrawal to cover unreimbursed medical expenses that exceed more than 10% of your adjusted gross income (AGI).
+The rate is 7.5% if you or your spouse were born before Jan.
 2, 1952.

-Education: You can withdraw money from your Roth IRA penalty free to pay for qualified higher education expenses.
-This typically includes tuition, as well as books and supplies required to complete enrollment.
+- Education: You can withdraw money from your Roth IRA penalty-free to pay for qualified higher education expenses.
+This typically includes tuition, books, and supplies required to complete enrollment.
 The student benefiting from the distribution must also be enrolled at least half-time in a degree program.
 However, the IRS sets education spending limits on Publication 970.

-It’s also important to note that while you can withdrawal your own contributions from a Roth IRA at any time, this is not the case with a Roth 401(k).
+It’s also important to note that while you can withdraw your own contributions from a Roth IRA at any time, this is not the case with a Roth 401(k).

 Companies that administer 401(k) plans undergo strict government regulations.
 This is one of the reasons why it’s often difficult for employees to tap into their plans before reaching age 59.5, regardless of the circumstances.